Kulvinder26/Kulvinder26.github.io/_posts/2020-05-25-Intro-to-Data-Science.md

 ### Freedom has the highest coefficient in our linear refression model, hence it relates most with Happiness score.

-Thanks for keeping up, now you have seen basic structure of a **Data Science project**, feel free to download the notebook and apply your own techniques, Ciao!!
+Thanks for keeping up, now you have been introduced to the basic structure of a **Data Science project**, feel free to download the notebook and apply your own techniques, Ciao!!